Gorgeous Smiles Dental

 Eating citrus, soda, or vinegar-rich meals temporarily softens enamel.
 Brushing too soon afterward can cause damage.
 Wait at least 30–60 minutes before cleaning your teeth and applying strips.

-Skip Whitening Toothpaste Minutes Before Application
+Skip Whitening Toothpaste Right Before Application

-A whitening toothpaste often contains hydrogen peroxide or abrasives that clash with strip formula.
+A whitening toothpaste often contains hydrogen peroxide or abrasives that clash with the strip formula.
 Avoid using it right before strips to minimize irritation or uneven bleaching.

-How Transmission of Gel Works on Clean Teeth
+How Whitening Gel Works on Clean Teeth

 When enamel is free of debris, whitening chemicals penetrate more evenly and yield a smoother whitening experience.